 On September 7, 2016, NEF completed an asset-backed refinancing with a debt issuance totaling \$90,000 (par value), which included a structured issue secured by a portfolio of private student loans (NorthStar Student Loan Trust III, or the "2016A" Issue).
 The Company received proceeds of approximately \$16,200 from overcollateralization on the transaction.
 These funds represent a return of the majority of the Company's investments in the re-financings in years 2011 and 2012 totaling approximately \$18,000.
 The remaining investment of approximately \$1,800 will be reimbursed to the Company when the outstanding notes have been paid in full.
 The notes issued in conjunction with the 2016A re-financing, which are obligations of NorthStar Student Loan Trust III, included senior and subordinate LIBOR notes at a fixed spread to 1-month LIBOR.
 The senior and subordinate notes were purchased at an original issue discount (OID) of approximately \$3,883 and \$454, respectively.
-Unamortized debt issuance costs and OID associated with the refinancing were approximately \$803 and \$1,111 and \$2,490 and \$3,364, respectively, as of September 30, 2018 and 2017.
+Total unamortized debt issuance costs and OID associated with the refinancing were \$2,840 and \$3,293, respectively, as of September 30, 2019 and 2018.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS As of and for the Years Ended September 30, 2018 and 2017 (in thousands)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS

+As of and for the Years Ended September 30, 2019 and 2018

+(in thousands)